| |

 10. Can be used as collateral for loans.

-There are several benefits to investing in sovereign gold bonds:
+There are several benefits of investing in Sovereign Gold Bonds:

 1. Fixed-rate of interest: The sovereign gold bond scheme offers a fixed rate of interest, which is paid every six months.
 This provides a steady stream of income to investors.